ihaeyong/viz-graph/readme.md

 Ensure you have the latest pip, wheel, and virtualenv:

-`python -m pip install --upgrade pip wheel setuptools virtualenv`
+`$python -m pip install --upgrade pip wheel setuptools virtualenv`

 Optionally create a new virtual environment for your Kivy project.
 Highly recommended:

-`First create the environment named kivy_venv in your current directory:`
+First create the environment named kivy_venv in your current directory:

-`python -m virtualenv kivy_venv`
+`$python -m virtualenv kivy_venv`

 Activate the virtual environment or on windows CMD do:

-`kivy_venv\Scripts\activate`
+`$kivy_venv\Scripts\activate`

 Install the dependencies and kivy

-`python -m pip install docutils pygments pypiwin32 kivy.deps.sdl2 kivy.deps.glew`
+`$python -m pip install docutils pygments pypiwin32 kivy.deps.sdl2 kivy.deps.glew`

 ![visualization of video](https://user-images.githubusercontent.com/14289457/62134415-674b7c80-b31b-11e9-8312-cdc7a6d7c507.PNG)